beepboopblap/Platform-Game-Pygame/README.md

 # Contributions

-Created with a little help of Mr Baumgarten's Youtube playlist on programming with pygame.
+Created with a little help of Mr Baumgarten's YouTube playlist on programming with pygame.

 Playlist: https://youtube.com/playlist?list=PLM-syYolLbsz5paY9gafMzMpWgv-h4ac6